cgroup.confSection: Slurm Configuration File (5)

 Updated: Slurm Configuration File

 cgroup.conf is an ASCII file which defines parameters used by Slurm's Linux cgroup related plugins.
-The file location can be modified at system build time using the DEFAULT_SLURM_CONF parameter or at execution time by setting the SLURM_CONF environment variable.
-The file will always be located in the same directory as the slurm.conf file.
+The file will always be located in the same directory as the slurm.conf.

 Parameter names are case insensitive.
 Any text following a "#" in the configuration file is treated as a comment through the end of that line.
 Changes to the configuration file take effect upon restart of Slurm daemons, daemon receipt of the SIGHUP signal, or execution of the command "scontrol reconfigure" unless otherwise noted.